It’s dreadful to imagine that you might look back at life someday, only to realize that you’ve wasted it.

 You don’t regret what you did but rather the outcomes, that too, only when they’re undesired and against your expectations.

 There are always two roads.

-First road is the one you take.
+The first road is the one you take.
 Another one, which you could’ve taken but didn’t.
-You don’t stop looking back at the one you didn’t choose.
+You don’t stop looking back at the road you didn’t choose.

-But you think about the other road only until everything happens well, after which there’s no looking back.
+However, you think about the other road only until everything becomes alright, after which there’s no looking back.

 You question the road you take only when it takes you astray, or else you don’t even think whether you should’ve chosen it.

 The problem starts when you think you had chosen the wrong road.